londonaicentre/MESA-Build/pipelines/genollama/README.md

 For example `datagen sonnet4 15` will generate 15 samples in the model's subfolder under `samples`, while `datagen sonnet4 23 -f True` will generate sample reports for any missed indices and at least 8 additional samples.

+### Start a fine-tuning run

+1. Run `finetune` with the following arguments:

+    - `-f, --file`: Name of the AWS Bedrock Anthropic batch inference output file containing sample data to use as input.
+Defaults to `anthropic_batch_job.jsonl.out`.

+    - `-d, --dry_run`: Whether to simulate calling AWS endpoints.
+Defaults to `False`.